AlexisTM/fun-together/README.md

 Whenever *Game* sends data with `To` and `ToStr`, only the data will be forwarded to the client (as everything else would be redundant) as binary or text.

 This means the *Client* has a connection that seems to be directly to the game.

+### Features

+#### tls

+In a wim, I quickly made a TLS feature based on `rustls`, following the example in [hyper-rustls](https://github.com/rustls/hyper-rustls/tree/main/examples).
+Only later on I understood this was the responsibilty of the cloud service (or nginx or other) in most cases.